StudentVlad5/Reenbit-Trainee-Camp/README.md

 ## Discription

-**Pics.io** is a project for message management, providing users with a convenient tool for working with messages in the form of tasks.
+**Reenbit-Trainee-Camp** is a project for message management, providing users with a convenient tool for working with messages in the form of tasks.
 The application allows users to download messages, view (use a filter), mark as done and delete in a convenient interface..

 ## Peculiarities